rbuchberger/objective_elements/README.md

 # <p>
 # </p>

-# Add attributes as a hash, values can be strings or symbols:
+# Add attributes as a hash. keys can be strings or symbols, values can be hashes or strings:
 p.add_attributes class: 'stumpy grumpy', 'id' => 'the-ugly-one'

-# Add them as a string!
+# Add attributes as a string!
 p.add_attributes 'class="slimy" data-awesomeness="11"'

+# Add content.
+It can be anything, or an array of anythings.
 p.add_content "Icky"

 p.to_s
 # <p class="stumpy grumpy slimy" id="the-ugly-one" data-awesomeness="11">
 #   Icky